Virginia Security Deposit Limits and Deadlines

 Are there any exceptions to Virginia security deposit rules?

 Yes.
-Single-family residences are excempt where the owner(s) are natural persons or their estates who own in their own name no more than 10 single-family residents subject to a rental agreement
+Single-family residences are excempt where the owner(s) are natural persons or their estates who own in their own name no more than two single-family residents subject to a rental agreement

 Where can I look up Virginia law on security deposits?